isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/trade-first.md

 | **Step 3** | On-site assessment will be scheduled and conducted, upon receipt of relevant supporting documents. |
 | **Step 4** | The company receives its application outcome, the band it is placed in that determines the facilitation and schemes the company can enjoy, and the areas for improvement (if any). |

-Note: The entire assessment would generally take about 3 to 4 months to process, upon complete submission of relevant documents.
+Note: The TradeFIRST Self-Assessment Checklist would be used to assess all new (for new applicants), renewal (for existing licensees) and supplementary applications.
+The assessment would generally take about 3 to 4 months to process, upon complete submission of relevant documents.
+It may take longer for more complex cases.

 ## Renewal